-What I mean by a tendency is a particular way of relating to a situation.
-It’s a way of experiencing the world – a prism through which you see things and it can have its good aspects, and it can create problems if it becomes rigid in the way it’s used.
-But at the same time since it is you, a part of you, it can be very helpful to see and understand a particular tendency and then channel the energy, rather than ‘it’ taking over and insisting on a particular way of seeing things and relating to people and situations.
+What I mean by a repeating pattern is a particular way of relating to a situation.
+It’s a way of experiencing the world – a prism through which you see things, and it can have its good aspects, and it can also create problems if it becomes rigid in the way it’s used.
+But at the same time since it is you, a part of you, it can be very helpful to see and understand the problem from a psychological perspective and then channel the energy, rather than ‘it’ taking over and insisting on a particular way of seeing things and relating to people and situations.

 Talking about his work situation led into him describing how he had struggled at university, coming from a family where neither of his parents had a ‘professional background’, and how it meant so much to him and his parents that he ‘succeeded and got ahead’.
 But what he had found difficult at university was that things seemed ‘too amorphous and vague’ and he couldn’t get his ‘teeth into it’.
 This memory linked back to what he loved about his work.
 It was ‘finding a way through a complex legal web’, but only when it was ‘clear cut’, in the sense there was a legal problem to which he knew there was an answer and he could find it.
 But when things were not clear in the way he wanted, he became anxious and stressed which would then lead him into thinking negatively about himself and what he was doing.
 Also, it was under these circumstances that he sometimes became abrupt with clients.

 In this process of talking, he brought up his relationship with his mother who had been ill over the last year.
 The treatment she had been through had not helped that much and it wasn’t clear what to do next.
 He described how there were ‘all these different options’ and in trying to help his mother think about the next step in her treatment, once again, there were those negative feelings and thoughts.